jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/visualization/visualization.md

 ### Heat Maps

-- You can think of heat maps as pivot tables that highlight outliers and trends using color.
+- Heat maps are pivot tables that highlight outliers and trends using color.

+## Types of ML Models

+- If you are trying to predict categorical data, and if there are more than two categories, then it is a multi-class classification model.